How to write cold emails that get replies in 2026

 What to avoid: "Touching base," "Following up," "Partnership opportunity," or anything that screams "I'm trying to sell you something."

-3. Write a Compelling Opening Line
+3. Write a compelling opening line

 Your opening line is your first impression.
 It needs to prove you've done your homework and give the reader a reason to continue.
 Never start with: